chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 🆕 NEW RELEASE ON 2023-02-16 🆕

-Thanks for the contributions from [hidehiro98](https://github.com/hidehiro98)❤ We can now save different downloaded IG users' files to seperate Google Drive folders 📁.
+Thanks for the contributions from [hidehiro98](https://github.com/hidehiro98)❤ We can now save downloaded files from different IG users to separate Google Drive folders 📁.

-Please update the Library Version to the latest in your Google Script or make a new copy of the Google Sheet template named with V8 or later.
+Please update the Library Version to the latest in your Google Script or make a new copy of the Google Sheet template named V8 or later.

 🪂 MINOR UPDATE ON 2023-02-14 🪂